dagghe/PyOMA/README.md

 # PyOMA
-This software was created for ................. and various images
+This software was created to perform output-only modal identification (Operational Modal Analysis, OMA).
+OMA allows the experimental estimation of the modal parameters (natural frequencies, mode shapes, damping ratios) of a structure from measurements of the vibration response in operational condition.

 ## What is PyOMA?
-PyOMA is a powerful software that does ....... bla bla

-PyOMA includes complex algorithms that allows to calculate the following:
+PyOMA is a python module that allows to perform OMA on ambient vibration measurments datasets.
+PyOMA include the following algorithms:

- 1. FDD - Frequency Domain Decomposition
+1. Frequency Domain Decomposition (FDD)
+	1a.
+Original Frequency Domain Decomposition (FDD)
- 2. eFDD - Enhanced Frequency Domain Decomposition
+	2a.
+Enhanced Frequency Domain Decomposition (EFDD)
+	3a.
+Frequency Spatial Domain Decomposition (FSDD)
- 3. SSI-cov - Covariance Driven Stochastic Sub-space Identification
+2. Stochastic Subspace Identification (SSI)
+	2a.
+Covariance-driven Stochastic Subspace Identification (cov-SSI)
+	2b.
+Data-driven Stochastic Subspace Identification (dat-SSI)